florentpoujol/stricter-laravel/readme.md

 // and then use it from a controller or service:
 $user = User::query()->getPopularUsers();
-// or if you do not want to have "repository like" methods, just use any methods of the query builder directly
+// or if you do not want to have "repository like" methods, just use any methods of the query builder directly, but in this case you would not benefit from the generic annotations of the getPopularUsers() method
 $user = User::query()->whereIsPopular()->get();
 ```